dtroode/kistauri-blog/src/pages/blog/ios-apps.md

 ---
 templateKey: "blog-page"
 path: /blog
-title: Want to build a perfect iOS app?
-Do like they
+title: Want to Build a Perfect iOS App?
+Do Like They
 description: If your app in this list — it's time to celebrate it!
 date: 2019-05-21T18:48:59.664Z
 hero: /img/ios-apps.png